HANDLING CLIENT FUNDS AND PROPERTY

 an approved financial institution that has executed the Virginia

-State Bar Approved Financial Institution agreement which
+State Bar Approved Financial Institution Agreement which

-requires that a financial institution report to the Virginia State Bar when any instrument which would be properly payable if sufficient funds were available, is presented against a lawyer escrow account containing insufficient funds, irrespective of whether or not the instrument is honored.
+requires that a financial institution report to the Virginia State Bar when any instrument which would be properly payable if sufficient funds were available, is presented against a lawyer trust account containing insufficient funds, irrespective of whether or not the instrument is honored.
 Va.
 S. Ct.
 R., pt.6, §IV, ¶20; Rule 1.15(d)(1).
-Note that the term “lawyer escrow account” means an account maintained in a financial institution for the deposit of funds received or held by an attorney or law firm on behalf of a client.
+Note that the term “lawyer trust account” means an account maintained in a financial institution for the deposit of funds received or held by an attorney or law firm on behalf of a client.